 f.
-Arrangements for setting pay and remuneration of key management personnel
+Arrangements for setting pay and remuneration of key management personnel g.
+Trade union facility time

 The Launceston College MAT follows School Teachers' Pay and Conditions to determine the pay for all teaching members of staff.
 The pay of non-teaching staff is determined using the pay grades set out in the MAT pay policy and reviewed using the pay and grading system set by Trustees.
-The Executive Principal has the delegated authority for setting pay within the MAT and the MAT Board sets the pay for the Executive Principal.
+The CEO has the delegated authority for setting pay within the MAT and the MAT Board sets the pay for the CEO.